130 Years of Discovery

 William Hyde Wollaston · England

-Wollaston found an unusual substance in a urinary calculus (kidney/bladder stone) and called it "cystic oxide."
+Wollaston found an unusual substance in a urinary calculus and called it "cystic oxide."
 It was actually cystine — the oxidized, disulfide-linked form of cysteine.
-The individual amino acid cysteine wasn't isolated until 1899 by Karl Mörner.
+The individual amino acid cysteine wasn't isolated until 1884, when German chemist Eugen Baumann reduced cystine with a reducing agent and named the monomer cysteine.
 Named from the Greek word for bladder.

 Cys · CTGT, TGCPolar